 This led to a wide variety of incompatible 8-bit encodings for various languages.
 They mostly agreed in being compatible with ASCII for the first 128 characters, but beyond that it was chaos.
-It's all described in the different parts of this specification:
+Much of it is described in the ISO 8859 specification3.

-• ISO 8859 specification